rememberSoftwares/yacana/README.md

 So, to summarize: the sky appears blue because of the selective scattering of shorter wavelengths (like blue and violet) by tiny molecules in the atmosphere, which dominates the colors we see when looking up at the sky.
 ```

 As you can see it chose to ignore the tool when Yacana proposed it.
 It said:
 ```
 In my opinion, using the `get_temperature` tool is NOT relevant to solving this task.
 The task asks about why the sky is blue, and temperature doesn't seem to be directly related to that.
 ```

 ## VIII.
 Assigning multiple Tools

 In this section, we will see that you can assign more than one tool to a Task.
-You can add as many Tools as you want and the LLM will be asked what tool it wants to use.
+You can add as many Tools as you wish and the LLM will be asked what tool it wants to use.
 After using one of the tools it will be asked if it considers its Task complete.
-If it says "no" then Yacana will propose the list of tools again and a new iteration is started.
+If it says "no" then Yacana will propose the list of tools again and a new iteration starts.

 This is roughly what the tool-calling mechanism looks like:
 ![toolcall1B](https://github.com/user-attachments/assets/bfaec298-44e9-4177-bfb8-e25bdfd01fe6)

-ℹ️ This doesn't take into account many tweaks Yacana makes like: model config updates (in case of infinite loops), optional tools, self-reflection, multi-shot tool call examples, history cleaning, exiting when reaching max iterations, etc. However, it's definitely the *classic* process of calling tools one after the other.
+ℹ️ This doesn't take into account many tweaks Yacana makes like model's runtime config updates (in case of infinite loops), optional tools, self-reflection, multi-shot tool call examples, history cleaning, exiting when reaching max iterations, etc. However, it definitely is the *classic* process of calling tools one after the other.

+*Additional behavior information:*
-> Additionnal behavior information: When only one tool is assigned the Agent won't be proposed to use it again.
-One tool is one shot !
+> When only one tool is assigned, the Agent won't be proposed to use it again.
+One tool is one shot!
-> When giving multiple tools, the agent will this time be proposed to use another tool.
+> When giving multiple tools, the agent will then be proposed to use another tool.
 He could choose to always use the same one though.
-> In the future Yacana may allow you to have more control on how the tools are being used.
-For instance, allowing one tool to be re-called or when using multiple tools, each tool being used would be removed from the tool list, ensuring that each tool can only be used once.
+> In the future, Yacana may allow you to have more control over how the tools are being chosen:
+> * Allowing one tool to be re-called (when assigning only one tool) ;
+> * When using multiple tools, each tool being used would be removed from the tool list, ensuring that each tool can only be used once ;
-> Also we could add a setting to force the LLM to use all the given tools from the list.
+> * Add a setting to force the LLM to use all the given tools from the list before exiting the Task ;
-> Currently, giving more than one tool only ensure it makes use of one of them but could decide to stop after the first use if it wished to.
+> Currently, giving more than one tool only ensures it makes use of one of them but could decide to stop after the first use if it wished to.
-> Stay tuned for the next patch.
+> Stay tuned for the next patch!

 ⚠️ For this next section we assume that you have already read section **Assigning a tool to a Task** of the documentation.

-Let's make a more advance calculator.
-We'll add the missing tools and give them some "server side" checking to help the LLM use them properly.
+Let's make a more advanced calculator.
+We'll add the missing tools and give them some "server-side" checking to help the LLM use them properly.

 ```python
 def adder(first_number: int, second_number: int) -> int: